ixTAX/Robotic-environment-/README.md

   - Notify workers via a light or alert when an item arrives

 ### 6- Loop or Standby
-  - If there is more items then repeat from Step 2
+  - If there are more items, repeat from Step 2
-  - If there is no more item then return to home position and standby
+  - If there are no more items then return to home position and standby

 ## Working Envelope